For Simple Clean-Up (refreshing) of old Finishes without Stripping:

 A number of collectors promote the process of reamalgamation, which is a method of reviving the old finish without stripping it off.
 A solvent is used to soften the old finish, and then brushed-out to smooth it.
 I own several Victrolas that have undergone this process by experienced refinishers, and for the most part, they look quite acceptable.
 However, they never quite come out with the same deep luster and clarity that a good refinishing can provide.
 I know of some collectors who have had expert reamalgamation done on rare machines, with spectacular results, but the cost was quite significant.
 I've tried several different methods of reamalgamation, and it isn't as simple as most people claim.
 Getting the final result to look right can be a challenge to say the least.

 One of the most common problems I run into in appraising machines or in buying machines at flea markets is the REALLY BAD amateur (or professional) restoration.
 I've seen some amazingly horrible attempts at restoration over the years, often by people who claim to be "experts".
 The most common problems are that the original finish was not fully removed, the use of only one thin finish coat of cheap varnish or polyurethane, mismatching wood shades, or a lot of drips and runs in the finish coat.
-I've even seen a few machines where the restorer simply covered the alligatored finish with Varethane, and claimed to have a like-new machine.
-This is a sure-fire way to ruin both the appearance and value of a Phonograph.
+I've even seen a few machines where the restorer simply covered the alligatored finish with Varethane (a floor varnish), and claimed to have a like-new machine.
+This is a sure-fire way to ruin both the appearance and value of a phonograph.

 To completely refinish a phonograph: